emdupre/core-git-course/_episodes/01-local.md

 ~~~
 $ git commit
 # Type a commit message: "Add title and authors"
-# Save the commit message and close your text editor (vim, notepad etc.)
+# Save the commit message and close your text editor (nano, notepad etc.)
 ~~~
 {: .language-bash}

 Our default editor will now pop up.
 Why?
-Well, Git can automatically figure out that directories and files are committed, and by whom (thanks to the information we provided before) and even, what changes were made, but it cannot figure out why.
+Well, git can automatically figure out that directories and files are committed, and by whom (thanks to the information we provided before) and even, what changes were made, but it cannot figure out why.
 So we need to provide this in a commit message.

-If we save our commit message **and exit the editor**, Git will now commit our file.
+If we save our commit message **and exit the editor**, git will now commit our file.

 ~~~
-[master (root-commit) 21cfbde]
+[main (root-commit) 21cfbde]
 1 file changed, 2 insertions(+) Add title and authors
 create mode 100644 journal.md
 ~~~